SomarajanSonam/SomarajanSonam/README.md

 - 👋 Hi, I’m @SomarajanSonam
-- 👀 I’m interested in frontend development projects
+- 👀 I’m interested in business analysis
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on variuos projects through which I can enhance my testing skills.
+- 💞️ I’m looking to collaborate on variuos projects through which I can enhance my analytical spidey skills.
 I am interested in projects that are related to fashion (my first love), music, movies and healthcare.
-- 📫 How to reach me : you can DM me.
+- 📫 How to reach me : mail me on somarajansonam@gmail.com.
 - 😄 Pronouns: she/ her
 - ⚡ Fun fact: I dance, sing, cook and chill.
 Addicted to fun movie nights and sleeping through weekends.